 How To Start A Blog: The Definitive Guide

 So you want to know how to start a blog, huh?
-It’s a question I get quite a bit and I decided to put it all in one place for you to reference.
+It’s a question I get quite a bit and I decided to put all the information you need in one place for you to reference.
 Why bother listening to me?
-I’ve built multiple blogs (beyonds just the Impossible HQ network) from anywhere between 10,000 and 150,000 visits/month.
+I’ve built multiple blogs (beyond just the IMPOSSIBLE network) from anywhere between 10,000 and 900,000 visits/month.
 In addition to my own sites, I’ve also run an online marketing agency that has built and optimized sites for dozens and dozens of clients.

-But more importantly, I know how hard it is to start a blog in the first place.
-When I first wanted to know how to start a blog, I had to teach myself and because I knew absolutely nothing when I started, I deleted my database 3 times simply because I had no idea what I was doing.
-Needless to say that I spent a lot of time and cuss words trying to figure out how to start a blog on my own.
+But, more importantly, I know how hard it is to start a blog in the first place.
+When I first wanted to know how to start a blog, I had to teach myself and, because I knew absolutely nothing when I started, I deleted my database 3 times simply because I had no idea what I was doing.
+Needless to say that I used up a lot of time and cuss words trying to figure out how to start a blog on my own.
+I know the frustration.

-However, over the past 3 years online, I’ve actually learned quite a bit about how to start a blog and I no longer randomly delete databases (hooray!) and spend time in hosting service purgatory.
-Over time, I’ve slowly started to figure out what I’m doing and actually created a systemized checklist every time I set up a new site in order to save me time.
+However, over the past 3 years online, I’ve actually learned quite a bit about how to start a blog.
+I no longer randomly delete databases (hooray!) and I’ve even made some money off of them.
+In fact, over time, I’ve slowly started to figure out what I’m doing and I’ve actually created a systemized checklist to use to save me time every time I create a new blog.

-After getting lots of requests, I took my checklist, polished it up, and decided to share it.
-So, if you want to learn how to start a blog – here’s your definitive guide – step by step by step.
+After getting lots of requests on how exactly I go about starting a blog, I took my checklist, polished it up, and decided to share this definitive guide.
+So, if you want to learn how to start a blog, here’s your definitive guide – step by step by step.
+Lets get started.

 How To Start A Blog